simonthum/git-sync/README.md

 The flow is roughly:

-1. sanity checks.
+1. Sanity checks.
 You don't want to do this in the middle of a rebase.
 2. Check for new files; exit if there are, unless allowed (see Options).
-In check mode, exit with 0 at this point.
+In check mode, exit with 0.
 3. Check for auto-commitable changes.
-4. perform auto-commit if there are (see Options)
+4. Perform auto-commit if there are any, see options.
-5. one more check for leftover changes / general tidyness
+5. Do one more check for leftover changes / general tidyness.
-6. fetch upstream
+6. Fetch the upstream.
 7. Relate upstream to ours.
 If ahead, push.
 If behind, fast-forward.
 If diverged, rebase, then push.
 6. At exit, assert sync state once more just to be safe.